-^{58.} Id. (quoting New York v.
+58. Id. (quoting New York v.
 United States, 505 U.S. 144, 166 (1992)).

-^{59.} Murphy v.
+59. Murphy v.
 NCAA, 138 S. Ct.
 1461, 1477 (2018).

 Budget Office estimated that PASPA would impose 'no cost' on the Federal Government."
-63 In other words, without the separation of powers, Congress could run up the tab on today's fashionable policy proposals while requiring the states to pay the bill tomorrow.
+In other words, without the separation of powers, Congress could run up the tab on today's fashionable policy proposals while requiring the states to pay the bill tomorrow.

 In most separation-of-powers cases, the Justices do not approach the issue in a vacuum.
 Instead, they inherit precedent.
 In that sense, Ortiz v.
-United States was a rare exception.64 So I don't think it's a coincidence that Ortiz also offers one of the most vivid examples of Justice Alito's preference for rules over standards in structural cases.
+United States was a rare exception.
+So I don't think it's a coincidence that Ortiz also offers one of the most vivid examples of Justice Alito's preference for rules over standards in structural cases.

 Like many defendants each year, Keanu Ortiz was convicted for possessing and distributing child pornography.
-65 But here there was a twist: Ortiz's trial didn't take place in a federal civilian court.
+But here there was a twist: Ortiz's trial didn't take place in a federal civilian court.
 Instead, until he reached the Supreme Court, Ortiz's case was tried by a court-martial.
 A panel of the Air Force Court of Criminal Appeals affirmed his conviction and so did the Court of Appeals for the Armed Forces (CAAF).
-66 Across these proceedings, Ortiz brought several statutory and constitutional challenges to his conviction that are not relevant here.
+Across these proceedings, Ortiz brought several statutory and constitutional challenges to his conviction that are not relevant here.

 Instead, when Ortiz's appeal reached the Supreme Court, Justice Alito homed in on a more fundamental question.
 Did the Supreme Court even have jurisdiction to hear Ortiz's appeal?
-And that question-first raised by Professor Aditya Bamzai in a brilliant amicus brief-was a "new one" for the Justices.67 The Court had "previously reviewed nine CAAF decisions without anyone objecting that [it] lacked the power to do so."68 under the Court's original jurisdiction.
+And that question-first raised by Professor Aditya Bamzai in a brilliant amicus brief-was a "new one" for the Justices.
+The Court had "previously reviewed nine CAAF decisions without anyone objecting that [it] lacked the power to do so."

+To understand the problem, let's start with the basics.
+There are two paths to the Supreme Court.
+First, a small set of cases qualify under the Court's original jurisdiction.
 Every other case must invoke the Court's appellate jurisdiction.
 And under Supreme Court precedent, Article III's grant of appellate jurisdiction only empowers the Court to hear appeals from a tribunal that exercises the "judicial power."
 All agreed on this point.
 But which entities exercise judicial power?
 Some examples readily come to mind.
 When the Sixth Circuit decides a case, for example, the Court has appellate jurisdiction to review our decision.
 That's true for state courts too.
-69 In Ortiz, the Court had to decide whether the same holds true for the military-tribunal system.
+In Ortiz, the Court had to decide whether the same holds true for the military-tribunal system.